viklund/courses/rnaseq/labs/isoform-denovo.md

 **OPTIONAL**
-There is also a possibility to view tracks that is publicly available.
+There is also a possibility to view tracks that are publicly available.
 This is easy to do in IGV and adds some information in the region that we are looking into.